csimokat/datasciencecoursera/README.md

-datasciencecoursera
+datasciencetoolkit
 ===================

-Repo for the datasciencecoursera class project
+Repo for the datasciencetoolkit class project